ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-deploy-and-run-ballerina-programs.md

 email="jane@ballerina.com"
 ```

-Here we have used `@kubernetes:Deployment` to specify the Docker image name that will be created as part of building this service.
+Here, `@kubernetes:Deployment` is used to specify the Docker image name, which will be created as part of building this service.

 The `@kubernetes:Service {}` annotation will create a Kubernetes service that will expose the Ballerina service running on a Pod.